💠Comunitatea Abheda

 In general, people end up in a state of spiritual blindness after falling one by one to some spiritual tests that for those people are major.
 Sometimes there are some trifles, but because the “little stump can overturn the big chariot” then those trifles are no longer trifles but the major cause is the fall, due to the consequences.

-We could say that in the state of spiritual blindness, due to the serious mistakes made, the conscience of that person “darkens” – as a well-deserved karma consequence of the wickedness, blindness and selfishness of that person.
+We could say that in the state of spiritual blindness, due to the serious mistakes committed, the conscience of the person in question “darkens” – as a well-deserved karma consequence of the malice, blindness and selfishness of that person.

-The man in this state decreases his discernment, that is, he loses the real landmarks about what is right and what is bad.
+A person in this state has a decrease in discernment, that is, he loses the real landmarks about what is good and what is bad.

 Thus, in the vision of the respective person distorted by the identification with the ego (ahamkara) and by various even demoniac aspects, the good appears to be evil and the evil seems to him to be the good.

-Accustomed to justifying all his selfish desires and personal interests with pseudo-spiritual arguments, he has come to be convinced of his own justifications, so he can no longer judge clearly even in situations that do not, in fact, raise any moral dilemmas.
+Accustomed to justifying all his selfish desires and personal interests with pseudo-spiritual arguments, he has come to be convinced of his own justifications, so he can no longer judge clearly even in situations that do not actually raise any moral dilemma.

 Most often, people end up in this state of spiritual blindness because, among other serious mistakes they have made, they have become accustomed to no longer following the elementary rules of a correct spiritual life.

-Having reached this state, it seems that it is almost impossible for them to reconsider their perspective on the spiritual practice and to integrate it correctly.
-As a result of the spiritual fall, he loses even the last smattering of common sense and is completely confused in terms of value landmarks.
+Having reached this state, it seems almost impossible for them to reconsider their perspective on spiritual practice and integrate it correctly.
+As a result of the spiritual fall, he loses even the last bit of common sense and is completely confused in terms of value benchmarks.

 Why is such a state called “spiritual blindness”?
 Because he who is in this state no longer perceives—and no longer understands—even the most elementary aspects of a spiritual nature.
-Just as a blind person does not see anything of the light, colors, objects or beings around him, the student who is “spiritually blind” does not notice at all the refined subtle energies (he often imagines that some coarse emotions would be elevated spiritual states).
-Spiritual blindness also implies the inability to appreciate that which is good, beautiful, uplifting, spiritually valuable.
+Just as a blind person does not see anything of the light, colors, objects, or beings around him, the student who is “spiritually blind” does not notice the refined subtle energies at all (he often imagines that some gross emotions are elevated spiritual states).
+Spiritual blindness also involves the inability to appreciate what is good, beautiful, uplifting, spiritually valuable.

-The one who is spiritually blinded is incapable of sensing and accepting the point of view of others: only his opinion and opinion interests him, in no matter what direction.
+The one who is spiritually blind is incapable of grasping and accepting the point of view of others: only his opinion and opinion interest him, no matter in what direction.

-Especially regarding spiritual teachings, metaphysical ideas or elevated states of consciousness, the one who is in spiritual blindness is convinced that he knows very well what it is about (unlike the others) or even that he owns the absolute truth.
+Especially with regard to spiritual teachings, metaphysical ideas or elevated states of consciousness, the one who is in spiritual blindness is convinced that he knows very well what it is about (unlike others) or even that he possesses the absolute truth.

-The student in a state of spiritual blindness often makes serious mistakes with a shocking unselfishness and has no inner thrill, not even when warned of those mistakes.
+The student in a state of spiritual blindness often makes serious mistakes with shocking ease and has no inner startle, even when warned of those mistakes.

-Even if a part of those around him or even all of them are shaken and seek to explain to him that he is making serious mistakes, he unconsciously imagines that he is not doing anything wrong, that he will have no problem and will not have to suffer the consequences of those deeds.
+Even if some or all of those around him are shaken and try to explain to him that he is making serious mistakes, the person unconsciously imagines that he is not doing anything wrong, that he will not have any problem and that he will not have to suffer the consequences of those acts.

-Such a man may have forgotten the elementary rules of a correct spiritual practice, but it is equally possible for him to remember them very well, but to be convinced, because of spiritual blindness, that he personally does not need to apply them.
-He may have forgotten the rules of yogic ethics (the yama and niyama stages), but it is also possible that he remembers them very well—the important thing is that he does not respect them at all and is convinced that he has no problem and will not have any problem for this reason.
+It is possible that such a man has forgotten the elementary rules of correct spiritual practice, but it is equally possible that he remembers them very well, but is convinced, due to spiritual blindness, that he personally does not need to apply them.
+It is possible that he has forgotten the rules of yogic ethics (the yama and niyama stages), but it is also possible that he remembers them very well – the important thing is that he does not follow them at all and is convinced that he does not and will not have any problems for this reason.

-He is able to nonchalantly assert, after making immense baloney, that he had good intentions and can even be 100% convinced that he will not suffer any adverse consequences of that serious mistake—though, obviously, the law of karma will work implacably in his case as well, and he will face the fateful consequences of his mistakes, as it deserves.
+He is able to nonchalantly assert, after making a huge fool of himself, that he had good intentions, and he can even be 100% convinced that he will not suffer any harmful consequences of that serious mistake – although obviously the law of karma will work implacably in his case and he will face the fatal consequences of his mistakes. as it deserves.

-In short, the student in a state of spiritual blindness begins to manifest more and more flaws, and in terms of spiritual practice he usually becomes a hypocrite full of ifose.
+In short, the student in a state of spiritual blindness begins to manifest more and more defects, and in terms of spiritual practice he usually becomes a hypocrite full of hypocrites.

-The lack and aversion to spiritual practice begins to appear shortly after a human being who is engaged on a spiritual path faces some spiritual tests, with some spiritual tests that he fails to pass as it was necessary.
+The lack and aversion to spiritual practice begins to appear shortly after a human being who is engaged in a spiritual path faces some spiritual tests, some spiritual tests that he fails to pass as he was supposed to.

-Then sometimes a strange phenomenon is triggered that makes the respective human being manifest a fierce and incessant state of hatred and malice exactly towards the spiritual aspects to which he no longer has openness and to everything that is related to all this.
+Then sometimes a strange phenomenon is triggered that causes the human being to manifest a stubborn and incessant state of hatred and malice precisely towards the spiritual aspects to which he is no longer open and towards everything that is related to all this.

 Sometimes that person, having a shred of reason, takes refuge, in his fall, in energetic practices, which do not affect the perverted vision or perspective of his consciousness, but only make him stronger.